-- 1. Log in to Plant Applications Web Client. - In the application navigation menu, select .
-The Open page appears. - 3.
+- 1. Log in to Plant Applications Web Client. - 3.
 If the activity for which you want to add a comment is completed or skipped, select Completed. - 4.
-Select for the activity, and then select Add Comment.
-A window for entering comments appears. - In the ADD GENERAL COMMENT box, enter a comment for the activity, and then select Save.
+Select for the activity, and then select Add Comment.A window for entering comments appears. - 5.
+In the ADD GENERAL COMMENT box, enter a comment for the activity, and then select Save.
 The comment is added.